Last reviewed: February 2026 by the sleepSEE Clinical Advisory Team

 What Is Orthokeratology?

-Orthokeratology — or ortho-k — uses custom-designed, FDA-approved rigid gas-permeable lenses worn overnight.
+Orthokeratology — or ortho-k — uses custom-designed, FDA-cleared rigid gas-permeable lenses worn overnight.
 While your child sleeps, the lenses gently reshape the front surface of the eye (the cornea).
 By morning, the cornea holds a new shape that focuses light correctly.
 The lenses come out, and your child sees clearly all day — no glasses, no daytime contacts.

 For children with myopia (nearsightedness), ortho-k does two things at once: it corrects vision and slows the progression of myopia.
 That second benefit is why so many eye doctors — including our team at Eye Medics Optometry in Fayetteville, NC [blocked] — recommend it for children over standard glasses.